MRASL/crazyflie_charles/docs/getting_started/tutorials/controller_setup.rst

     3.3 Add axes to conf file

-        You have four control to map: *x position*, *y position*, *z position* and *yaw*.
+        You have four controls to map: *x position*, *y position*, *z position* and *yaw*.

-        Let's say you want to map the horizontal right stick to yaw control.
-You get this result when moving the stick to the left.
+        Let's say you want to map the horizontal right stick to yaw control and get this result when moving the stick to the left.

         .. figure:: /images/tutorials/tuto_controller_axis.png

             Result of moving the right stick to the left.

-        With this we determine that the horizontal right stick axis number is 2.
+        Based on the picture, we can find that the horizontal right stick axis number is 2.
 Also, since moving it to the left gives a positive result, the axis number will be negative:

         .. code-block:: yaml